International students at NTU will be guaranteed accommodation

 NTU has roughly 14,000 hostel vacancies at full capacity.

-Unsuccessful applicants will be refunded their administration fee of $16.05, the Students' Union announced on Tuesday (July 6).
+Unsuccessful applicants will be refunded their administration fee of $16.05, the Students' Union announced yesterday.

 "More than 1,300 students are expected to benefit daily from the upgraded shuttle bus services," said the spokesman.